 As a first step, we investigate the scenarios where the norm of the disturbance is bounded almost surely at each time by a fixed scalar.
 In such scenarios, the first moment of the state is bounded under attacks from an attacker with sufficiently small resources.
 Then we explore the more general case where the distribution of the disturbance norm may have infinite support.
-For this case, we obtain an inequality for the first moment of state that resembles those used for establishing noise-to-state stability in stochastic systems (e.g., \cite{nunez2014,zhang2016noise}).
+For this case, we obtain an inequality for the first moment of the state that resembles those used for establishing noise-to-state stability in stochastic systems (e.g., \cite{nunez2014,zhang2016noise}).
 In particular, we obtain an upper bound of the first moment of the state by utilizing the second moment of the disturbance.
 In our analysis, a key technical role is played by a nondecreasing and concave function of the attacker's interference power that upper-bounds the transmission failure probability.
 In addition, the use of the first moment of the state in the analysis facilitates the investigation of cross product terms that involve the disturbance and the indicator process for transmission failures through induced matrix norms.
 A practical consequence is that our results can be used in the scenarios where the transmission failures and the disturbance are statistically dependent.
 This is for example the case when the disturbance is partially or fully caused by attacker's actions and the jamming interference in the wireless channel results in packet content errors.

 The paper is organized as follows.
 We explain the wireless networked control problem under jamming attacks in Section~\ref{sec:Networked-Control-Under}.
-In Section~\ref{sec:Analysis-of-Networked}, we first discuss the case without disturbance, then we explain the joint effects of jamming interference and disturbance, and moreover, we provide an analysis for the system with disturbance.
-We present a numerical example in Section~\ref{sec:Illustrative-Numerical-Examples}, and finally we conclude the paper in Section~\ref{sec:Conclusion}.
+In Section~\ref{sec:Analysis-of-Networked}, we explain the effects of jamming attacks on systems with disturbance and present conditions for stabilization.
+We present an example in Section~\ref{sec:Illustrative-Numerical-Examples} to explore the effects of jamming attacks on the outage probability of a wireless channel and the effects on the networked control system that utilizes that particular channel.
+Finally, we conclude the paper in Section~\ref{sec:Conclusion}.
 Our preliminary conference report \cite{ahmetmtns2018} contains some of the results.
 In this paper, we provide the proofs, additional detailed discussions, and a new example.